Yoga and Addiction Recovery in Southern California

 Use yoga as a coping tool

-Whenever stress, cravings, or emotional distress arise, turning to yoga—even for a few minutes—can provide relief.
+Whenever stress, cravings, or emotional distress arise, turning to yoga — even for a few minutes — can provide relief.
 This habit can replace unhealthy coping mechanisms over time.

-The Spiritual Aspect of Yoga and Recover
+The Spiritual Aspect of Yoga and Recovery

 Many recovery programs focus on spiritual growth.
 Yoga aligns with this by promoting inner peace and self-awareness.
-Yoga encourages people to connect with something greater than themselves—whether that’s a higher power, nature, or their inner wisdom.
+Yoga encourages people to connect with something greater than themselves — whether that’s a higher power, nature, or their inner wisdom.

 For those in 12-step programs, yoga can complement the principles of surrender, self-reflection, and personal growth.
 It provides a space for individuals to quiet the mind, listen to their inner voice, and cultivate gratitude.